 Without question, the best possible way is to use modern dataLayers and Google Tag Manager.
 In this way, there will be many checkpoints to make sure the data is 100% accurate.
 Analyzify does this for you within minutes of launching.
 You simply need to create Google Ads Conversions in your account and then provide it to your Analyzify app.
 Of course, we will make sure to include all of these details in your GTM set up and send the data to Google Ads.

-Within the previous 10 months, as a worldwide trusted analytics partner of Shopify merchants, we have executed over 500 data analytics setups.
+Within the last 12 months, as a worldwide trusted analytics partner of Shopify merchants, we have executed over 1000 data analytics setups.
 Here’s what we recommend on setting up Shopify for Google Ads:

 Analyzify’s Google Tag Manager Setup (for Conversion Tracking):